Document Type : Original Articles

 Abstract

 Background: A swallowing disorder is one of the most common problems in the pediatric population.
-Schedule for Oral-Motor Assessment – Persian (SOMA-P) has become one of the best methods for the assessment of swallowing disorders in the pediatric population.
-In this study, we evaluated the sensitivity, specificity, and consistency of SOMA-P by fluoroscopic barium swallows study.
+Schedule for Oral-Motor Assessment (SOMA) has become one of the best methods for the assessment of swallowing disorders in the pediatric population.
+In this study, we evaluated the sensitivity, specificity, and consistency of SOMA by fluoroscopic barium swallow study.

 Methods: This is a descriptive-analytical study.
-SOMA-P was assessed on 52 children with swallowing problems.
+SOMA was assessed on 52 children with swallowing problems.
 The children were 6 to 48 months and had been referred for a fluoroscopic barium swallow.
-We analyzed sensitivity; specificity, positive predictive value, and negative predictive value of SOMA-P, with the fluoroscopic barium swallow as the gold standard.
+We analyzed sensitivity; specificity, positive predictive value, and negative predictive value of SOMA, with the fluoroscopic barium swallow as the gold standard.
 For the evaluation of the correlations among variables, Cronbach's coefficient alpha was calculated.

-Conclusion: The results of this study suggest that SOMA-P is valid for the evaluating of swallowing disorders.
+Conclusion: The results of this study suggest that SOMA is valid for the evaluating of swallowing disorders.
 It can use as a screening test and as a complementary method to fluoroscopic barium swallow.

 Keywords